ProjectLibertyLabs/gateway/docs/src/Run/Deployment.md

 y263ft5sbvhz   gateway_redis                    replicated   3/3        redis:latest                                *:30001->6379/tcp
 ```

-This stack was deployed without setting the `SERVICE_PORT_X` environment variables, so the default port mappings (30000, 30001) are used
+This stack was deployed without setting the `SERVICE_PORT_X` environment variables, so the default port mappings (30000, 30001) are used.

 #### Step 4: Debugging and other useful commands